tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`=COMPLIANT
-* `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is in range`.
+* `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is in range".

 But if the test is run on the same data, but with the parameter bqd:maximumValidElevationInMeters set to 3724, appropriate for New Zealand, the Response would be:

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`=NOT_COMPLIANT
-* `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is out of range using the non-default bdq:maximumValidElevationInMeters=3724`.
+* `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is out of range using the non-default bdq:maximumValidElevationInMeters=3724".

 Thus the parameter changes the behavior of the test to fit local needs.